 How this affects Google Analytics and Google Tag Manager users

-If your website is using Google Analytics, you must ask for consent from everyone who visits your website and inform them that the data will be processed in the United States under less strict privacy laws and all associated risks.
+If your website is using Google Analytics, the safest bet is to deactivate it immediately.
+Otherwise, you must ask for consent from everyone who visits your website and inform them that the data will be processed in the United States under less strict privacy laws and all associated risks.
 If you don’t, you could be liable to privacy law infringements and face being fined for not complying with the GDPR.
 This also applies to Google Tag Manager as it transfers the IP address to the US which is considered personal data under the GDPR.

 Consent needs to be:

 - Freely given (the user must have a choice to not give consent and be able to opt out at any time)